SeisComP/common/apps/gui/descriptions/global_gui.rst

 Additional features may be added to maps using configurable layers:

-* :ref:`sec-gui_layers-vector`, e.g. points, polylines, polygons from FEP, BNA or GeoJSON files,
+* :ref:`sec-gui_layers-vector`, e.g., points, polylines, polygons from FEP, BNA
+  or GeoJSON files.
+Files in BNA and GeoJSON format can be generated from other formats by many GIS programs or web sites.
+BNA and GeoJSON are described below.
-* :ref:`sec-gui_layers-others`, e.g. cities, grids, events, custom layers.
+* :ref:`sec-gui_layers-others`, e.g., cities, grids, events, custom layers.

 :ref:`sec-gui_layers-vector` are loaded and may be visualized together with :ref:`other layers <sec-gui_layers-others>`.
 The order of the drawing is defined by :confval:`map.layers`.

 The map layers can be explained on the maps by :ref:`configurable legends <sec-gui_legend>` and selected interactively by their :ref:`configurable category <sec-gui_layers-config>`.